Explanations » B1+ Grammar Explanations » Future continuous, future perfect

 Future arrangements (=present continuous)

-We use the future continuous instead of the present continuous for future events that have already been planned or decided.
+We use the future continuous instead of the present continuous to talk about future events that have already been planned or decided.

 • We’ll be coming next weekend.